 Manuel N. Luna- 19th Century Filipino Violin Virtuoso

-Manuel Luna as painted by his brother Juan Luna
+Portrait of Manuel Luna rendered by his brother Juan

-Belonging to the illustrious Luna brothers, Manuel Luna was first a mariner.
-He then studied music and the violin to become one of the famous Filipino violinist of the 19th century.
+Belonging to the illustrious Luna brothers, Manuel Luna was first a mariner before becoming a well-known Filipino violinist of the 19th century.

-Brothers Manuel and Juan Luna worked in ships that sailed the South Seas.
-While his brother Juan was interested in art, Manuel spent his free time learning to play the violin .
-Once back in Manila, he decided to take the instrument seriously studying under Spanish violin pedagogue Prof. Remifio Calahorra.
-It was Prof. Calahorra who advised Manuel Luna to travel and continue his music studies in Europe, In 1897 the young Manuel Luna then sailed to Spain.
+The Luna brothers worked aboard ships that sailed the South Seas.
+While Juan pursued his passion for art, Manuel spent his free time playing the violin.
+Upon returning to Manila, he decided to take the instrument more seriously, studying under the Spanish violin pedagogue Prof. Remigio Calahorra.
+It was Prof. Calahorra who encouraged Manuel to travel to Europe and continue his music studies.
+In 1897, the young Manuel Luna sailed to Spain.

 Jesus de Monasterio